Wednesday, December 17, 2008

 Final tip: Don't use too much.
 Your hair will get a little sticky and weighed down.

-Juice and Berries -- they are all the same except for fragrance.
+Also, there is a Frank Juice and a Juice and Berries -- they are all the same except for fragrance.
 So if you don't care for the way Greg Juice smells, try the others.

 How did this product get such a weird name?
-Read about it here on
+Read about it here on Oyin Handmade's site.

 No comments: